RandomNinjaAtk/docker-locast2dvr/README.md

 ### docker-compose

 Compatible with docker-compose v2 schemas.
+Don't use quotation marks in the environmental variables.

 ```
 version: "2.1"